lingpipe/sandbox/pyanno/trunk/README.txt

 The models include Dawid and Skene's (1979) multinomial model with a maximum likelihood estimator implemented with EM.
 A generalization of Dawid and Skene's model with Dirichlet priors on prevalence and estimator accuracy is also implemented.
-For this model, estimator implementations include a maximum a posteriori estimator via expectation maximization (EM), a Bayesian posterior sampler estimated via Gibbs sampling, and a Bayesian estimator implemented via averaging Gibbs samples from the posterior.
+This model is also estimated with EM.
+Finally, Rzhetsky et al.'s (2009) version of the Dawid and Skene model with tied accuracies and uniform errors.

 LICENSING